-CRE is accredit to ISO 14001:2015 – Environmental management systems.
+CRE is certified to ISO 14001:2016 – Environmental management systems.
 Our bi-annual audits ensure that the processes throughout our company, from material procurement to site management, are undertaken in a sustainable and environmentally conscious manner.

 CRE Group utilise the latest technology to help minimise risk, increase safety and utilise the technology to produce the most accurate data that helps with the project construction.

 CRE Group utilise the latest GPS technology to ensure project efficiency, productivity, site safety, and accuracy during every stage of the project.

 From surveying, mapping, site preparation and engineering design, to precision guidance for grading and excavating, GPS technology helps the team ensure delivery of projects on time and within budget, no matter how challenging or complex.

 With a large volume of active machinery, CRE Group utilise telematics systems for remote monitoring of machines to ensure optimum productivity and business value.

 Using GPRS / GSM (mobile network) to send information, the new technology allows CRE to track the location of machinery, fuel consumption, speed and hours of operation and the time for next service.
 The data on machines is available securely and instantaneously to any remote online connection.
 Employing fault reporting, activity warnings and remote diagnosis, this technology allows CRE to identify and resolve machine problems quickly and proactively.

 The company’s construction projects are now benefiting from an aerial vantage point thanks to drone technology.
 It is now quicker and easier to get above a site and collect video, photos and data that can benefit a project, with smaller-¬scale projects benefiting from a drone’s eye view.